FraMarcuccio/InceptionV3/README.md

 # InceptionV3
-Video categorization with customized versions of InceptionV3
+Video categorization using the InceptionV3 library

 ## Index
 1. [What is InceptionV3](#what-si-inceptionv3)